kinsend/kinsend-docs/docs/developers/architecture/functionality/settings/automated-responses.md

 # Automated Responses

-Automated responses are made up of 2 components.
+Automated responses comprise two main components:

+---

+## 1. First Contact

-**First contact** - This handles all phone numbers that contact our user for the first time (they do not exist in our contact's phone book)
+Handling all initial contacts from phone numbers not in the user's phone book.
-The flow for First Contact is as follows:

-1. The trigger is the first message or phone call from a non-contact
+- **Trigger**: First message or call from an unknown contact.

+- **Action**:

-2. A custom message is immediately sent to the non-contact which must contain an opt-in form which a user can set up in the forms and widgets page.
-The forms and widgets page always has at least 1 default form that is made upon account creation with name, phone and email being the default questions in the form.
+  1. An immediate custom message is dispatched, always containing an opt-in form configurable in the "Forms and Widgets" page.
+(Note: This page defaults to having one form with fields: name, phone, and email, upon account creation.)
-3. The flow then waits 30 minutes
+  2. Wait for 30 minutes.
-4. The flow does a check to see if the phone number is now associated with a contact.
-If it is then the flow is exited.
+  3. Check if the phone number has been associated with a contact.
-5. If the flow does not see the phone number associated with a contact, another custom message is sent.
-This message does not have to include the form if the user does not want it to.
-Whether the contact opts in or not, the flow is then exited

-**Keyword responses** - This handles automated responses to any texts received by our user from their existing subscribers which matches the exact character sequence place in the "Rule input"

-1. The trigger for these responses is whatever the user sets up to be a trigger.
-This trigger can be an emoji (i.e 😄), a hashtag (i.e #15Discount) or any regex response (i.e TAKE15)
-2. The response will be whatever the user inputs into the "Auto Reponse" input
-3. A user can tag anyone with whatever they would like based on the Keyword message they receive
-4. Order of priority of the auto responses is based on the listed order.
-For example if I have 2 different responses for "Hello" and "TAKE15", but a subscriber sends our user "Hello TAKE15", then the subscriber should only receive the highest priority response of the 2.
-Regex Rules take priority over Hashtag / Emoji rules.
-Regex rules are prioritized by the highest level rule to the lowest level rule.
-Hashtag / Emoji rules are prioritized by the highest level rule to the lowest level rule.
+     - If it is, exit the flow.
+     - If not, send another custom message (may or may not contain the form based on user preference).
+Then, exit the flow regardless of opt-in status.

+---

+## 2. Keyword Responses

+Handles automated reactions to specific sequences received from known contacts or subscribers.

+- **Trigger**: Defined by the user, which can be:
+  - An emoji (e.g., 😄)
+  - A hashtag (e.g., #15Discount)
+  - A regex pattern (e.g., TAKE15)

+- **Action**:

+  1. Send the user-defined message from the "Auto Response" field.
+  2. Users have the capability to assign tags to any contact based on the received keyword message.

+- **Priority**:

+  - Rules are applied based on their listing order.
+  - For conflicting triggers in a single message (e.g., "Hello TAKE15"), only the highest priority rule gets applied.
+    - Regex rules > Hashtag/Emoji rules.
+    - Within each category, it goes from the topmost (highest) rule to the bottommost.